-The acquisition marks a significant step in Tate’s efforts to expand collections representing artists from the Asia and the Middle East, and marks the first time in the museum’s history that an entire room of the permanent collection has been dedicated to an Iranian artist for such a duration.
+The acquisition marks a significant step in Tate’s efforts to expand collections representing histories and artists from the Asia and the Middle East, and marks the first time in the museum’s history that an entire room of the permanent collection has been dedicated to an Iranian artist for such a duration.

 Exhibition History – Recreating the Citadel

 Kaveh Golestan – Prostitute

 Tate Modern (permanent collection), August 2017–July 2018